-The Representation Project is inspired by young people every day.
+The Rep Project is inspired by young people every day.
 Whether you’re organizing against sexist dress codes, creating boundary-pushing art, deconstructing masculinity, or speaking out against stereotypes – you’re part of changing the culture for the better!

 Our dynamic youth programs break down financial, structural, and logistical barriers to empower a diverse and representative generation of creators to build a more gender-equitable world!